itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 ### 2.3.1.
 What's Homebrew?

-So, [Homebrew](https://brew.sh/) is a package manager for MacOS.
+[Homebrew](https://brew.sh/) is a package manager for MacOS.
 What's that mean and why should you care?

-A "package manager" is just a handy script that 1) installs applications and software packages 2) into a sensible directory on your machine.
-Homebrew works from the Terminal, or the native Mac interface for navigating an operating system via text (as opposed to installing with `.dmg` files in a point-and-click, drag-and-drop fashion).
+A "package manager" is just a handy program that 1) installs applications and software packages 2) into a sensible directory on your machine.
+Homebrew works from the Terminal,  the native Mac interface for navigating an operating system via text (as opposed to installing with `.dmg` files in a point-and-click, drag-and-drop fashion).

 Real programmers and software developers (e.g., not me) like Homebrew and other package managers because it allows them to toggle back and forth between language versions (e.g., sometimes they have to flip between Python 2.7 and Python 3, depending on the project).

 Personally, I like Homebrew for ease of use.
+Installing new programs with it is fast, easy, and clean.

 ### 2.3.2.
 Install Homebrew from the Terminal